 As well as embarking on a store transformation programme, the retailer has launched a new group web platform giving customers access to an integrated services offer across mobile, stores and autocentres.

-From mid 2020 - in the wake of the coronavirus pandemic - it has been accelerating the right-sizing of its physical estate, which had already been underway by mid-2021 had closed 80 “low-returning” stores and garages.
+From mid 2020 Halfords has been accelerating the right-sizing of its physical estate.
+By mid-2021 it had closed 80 “low-returning” stores and garages.

 Innovation rating: 3